s-vp/vbox-scripts/README.md

 ============================================================================================
-set of scripts for VirtualBox provisioning and cloning on top of ZFS ZVOLs
+bash scripts for VirtualBox VMs provisioning and cloning on top of ZFS Volumes (ZVOLs)
 ============================================================================================